JainishPrajapati88/FundNestApp/README.md

 - **Frontend:** Built with either Bootstrap or Tailwind for a modern and responsive user interface.

 # DOCUMENTATION
+# This Site is hosted on free server so it may take a while to load so please be patient .
+Thank you
 ## Overview:

 This Flask application serves as a comprehensive web platform catering to startups, investors, and wholesale suppliers.